-We’ve all been told that junk food is bad for us, but because it tastes so darn good, most of us continue eating it, after, fruits and vegetables can’t beat the taste of fries, right?
+We’ve all been told that junk food is bad for us.
+But because it tastes so darn good, most of us continue eating it, after, fruits and vegetables can’t beat the taste of fries, right?

-Not only are fruit and veg among the most tastiest natural and healthiest foods on the planet, but junk food is also the lowest common denominator.
+Not only are fruit and veg among the most tastiest natural and healthiest foods on the planet, but bad food is also the lowest common denominator.
 It might tempt you with its rock ’n’ roll swagger, but it offers absolutely no vital nutrients and zero health benefits.

 Is it really worth risking your health and possibly enduring chronic disease as a result?